Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 *When declaring an attack, a unit's inherent Range dictates its valid targets.*

-* ***Close Range:** The unit may only target enemies in strictly adjacent quadrants, which typically means the enemy Front Row units directly opposing it.*
+* ***Range 1:** The unit may only target orthogonally adjacent quadrants.*
-* ***Mid Range:** The unit may target adjacent quadrants as well as any diagonal quadrants physically touching the unit's current quadrant.*
+* ***Range 2:** The unit may target any quadrant up to 2 orthogonal steps away.*
-* ***Far Range:** The unit may target any entity located exactly one row away.
-A Far Range unit in the Back Row can target any quadrant in the opposing Front Row.
-A Far Range unit in the Front Row can target any quadrant in the opposing Back Row.*
+* ***Range 3+:** The unit operates as artillery, targeting quadrants up to 3 (or more) orthogonal steps away, subject to physical Line of Sight obstructions.*
-* ***Far Range Override:** If a Far Range unit occupies the Front Row and an enemy unit occupies the directly opposing Close Range quadrant, the Far Range unit may declare an attack against that Close Range enemy.
-However, executing this Close-Quarters Override inflicts a strict -1 penalty to the attacking unit's Attack value (Attack values cannot be reduced below 0) for the duration of that combat resolution.*
+* ***Flanking Crossfire:** If a defending unit is attacked from a diagonal quadrant, and its directly opposing frontal quadrant is simultaneously occupied by a hostile unit, the defender suffers a permanent -1 Effective Defense penalty for that specific attack resolution, mathematically punishing static formations.*

 ### ***B. Combat Resolution and Suppression***